Teaching Children with Autism Imitation

 Imitation can be a hard skill to develop for many children with autism.
 It might not come naturally for some individuals.
+For many students with autism copying others is a roadblock.
 When this happens, other areas of growth may be affected.
 For example, language development, play skills, interacting with peers and following instructions or directions are all impacted by a person’s ability to imitate.
 For this reason, teaching imitation is a big area of focus for many caregivers and educators of children with autism.
 The good news is that you can try to teach children with autism how to imitate others.

 Why Teach Children with Autism Imitation?

 Teaching children with autism imitation skills is crucial and will help them to interact with their peers.
 If you think about it, most imaginative play is some form of imitation.
 When children pretend to be doctors, teachers, or firefighters, they are imitating the actions that they have seen from adults in these professions.
 Playing with dolls is also a child’s way of imitating their parents or other caregivers.
 "Moo," "meow" and "roof-roof" is just copying animal sounds and pretending to be animals.
 That is another form of imitation.
 If children with autism are to engage in play with their peers, the need for imitation is an important one.

 Children with autism will have an easier time learning social skills if they are taught how to imitate others.
 Social skills are primarily learned through studying and copying adults and peers.
 Think about it, children learn the following skills (and others) through imitation:

 -how to say goodbye